Mongol Rally: Routes

 There are an array of suggested routes that teams may take.
 After setting off from Goodwood or one of the other Western European start points (including France, Italy, and Spain), participants then generally proceed to a launch party in Prague where they converge.
-Typical routes then head for Moscow, Kiev or Istanbul, though teams have travelled as far north as the Arctic Circle and as far south as Iran, Turkmenistan and Afghanistan.
+Typical routes then head for Moscow, Kyiv or Istanbul, though teams have travelled as far north as the Arctic Circle and as far south as Iran, Turkmenistan and Afghanistan.
 Teams taking the Ukraine/Russia route or the more southerly Turkey and Iran route often converge at Samarkand, Uzbekistan before proceeding north-east for Mongolia.

 The final leg of the rally takes surviving vehicles into Mongolia and on to finish back in Russia in Ulan-Ude.
 None of the available routes is comfortable or safe: damage to cars, robberies and minor injuries are common.
 Year on year as the rally gains popularity, more and more car accidents occur and many participants require hospital treatment.
 On 6 August 2010, one British participant died and one other team mate was seriously hurt after a road accident in Iran (near the border between Iran and Turkmenistan).

 Depending on the route taken, the total distance driven is around 13000-16000 km and most teams complete the rally within three to four weeks.

 The most countries ever passed through on the Mongol Rally is currently 41, done in 2018 by an Australian team, Destined to Flail.